Stalag Luft III: First escape (1943)

-The "Great Escape" (1944)
+The Great Escape (1944)

 Background

-In March 1943, Royal Air Force Squadron Leader Roger Bushell conceived a plan for a mass escape from the North Compound, which took place on the night of 24/25 March 1944.
-He was being held with the other British and Commonwealth airmen and he was in command of the Escape Committee that managed all escape opportunities from the north compound.
-Falling back on his legal background to represent his scheme, Bushell called a meeting of the Escape Committee to advocate for his plan.
+In March 1943, Squadron Leader Roger Bushell conceived a plan for a mass escape from the North Compound, which took place on the night of 24/25 March 1944.
+He was being held with the other British and Commonwealth airmen and ran the Escape Committee that managed all escape opportunities from the north compound.
+Falling back on his legal background to represent his scheme, Bushell called a meeting of the Escape Committee to advocate his plan.

-Group captain Herbert Massey, as senior British officer, authorised the escape attempt which would have good chance of success; in fact, the simultaneous digging of three tunnels would become an advantage if any one of them was discovered, because the guards would scarcely imagine that another two were well underway.
+Group Captain Herbert Massey, as senior British officer, authorised the escape attempt which would have good chance of success; in fact, the simultaneous digging of three tunnels would become an advantage if any one of them was discovered, because the guards would scarcely imagine that another two were well under way.
 The most radical aspect of the plan was not the scale of the construction, but the number of men intended to pass through the tunnels.
 While previous attempts had involved up to 20 men, in this case Bushell was proposing to get over 200 out, all wearing civilian clothes and some with forged papers and escape equipment.
-As this escape attempt was unprecedented in size, it would require unparalleled organisation; as the mastermind of the Great Escape, Roger Bushell inherited the codename of "Big X".
+As this escape attempt was unprecedented in size, it would require unparalleled organisation.
+As the mastermind of the Great Escape, Roger Bushell inherited the codename of "Big X".
 More than 600 prisoners were involved in the construction of the tunnels.

 Tunnels

-Three tunnels, Tom, Dick, and Harry were dug for the escape.
+Three tunnels, Tom, Dick, and Harry, were dug for the escape.
 The operation was so secretive that everyone was to refer to each tunnel by its name.
 Bushell took this so seriously that he threatened to court-martial anyone who even uttered the word "tunnel".
 Tom began in a darkened corner next to a stove chimney in hut 123 and extended west into the forest.
 It was found by the Germans and dynamited.

-Dicks entrance was hidden in a drain sump in the washroom of hut 122 and had the most secure trap door.
+Dicks entrance was hidden in a drain sump in the wash room of hut 122 and had the most secure trap door.
 It was to go in the same direction as Tom and the prisoners decided that the hut would not be a suspected tunnel site as it was further from the wire than the others.
 Dick was abandoned for escape purposes because the area where it would have surfaced was cleared for camp expansion.
 Dick was used to store soil and supplies and as a workshop.Harry, which began in hut 104, went under the Vorlager (which contained the German administration area), sick hut and the isolation cells to emerge at the woods on the northern edge of the camp.
-The entrance to "Harry" was hidden under a stove.
+The entrance to Harry was hidden under a stove.
 Ultimately used for the escape, it was discovered as the escape was in progress with only 76 of the planned 220 prisoners free.
 The Germans filled it with sewage and sand and sealed it with cement.
 After the escape, the prisoners started digging another tunnel called George, but this was abandoned when the camp was evacuated.